High Protein Waffles

 Here are some of the things that make these homemade protein waffles so good:

-- High protein: Most breakfasts are just pure carbs but these high protein waffles have 10g of protein per waffle!
+• High protein: Most breakfasts are just pure carbs but these have 10g of protein per waffle!

-- Delicious: These protein waffles taste just like classic Belgian waffles, so they are perfectly light and fluffy!
+• Delicious: These taste just like classic Belgian waffles, so they are perfectly light and fluffy!

 Are protein waffles healthy?
 Yes, protein waffles are healthy!
 These waffles are made with wholesome ingredients and are super filling, which makes them a delicious healthy breakfast!

-How long does it take to make protein waffles?
+How long does it take to make these waffles?
 It takes about 15 minutes from start to finish to make protein waffles, however, cook time will vary depending on your waffle iron.

-Here’s what you need to make these protein waffles:
+Here’s what you need to make these healthy waffles:

 Non Fat Greek Yogurt: We have not tried making this recipe with other types of yogurt, however, I think regular full fat yogurt would work ok.
 I’m not sure about dairy free/plant based yogurt.